 - Follow and promote us on Instagram, on Twitter and Facebook

 - Read and comment on the blogposts

-- You can play a role by offering to be a pinner on a Pinterest board, writing a blogpost, or suggesting resources we might collect or link to
+- You can be a pinner on a Pinterest board, write a blogpost, or suggest resources we might collect or link to

-- You can talk about inviting us to an event, to organise a workshop, host a Pop-up or more
+- You can invite us to an event, to organise a workshop, host a Pop-up or more

 - You can donate an artwork, a book, printed resource or creative tool